federatedplatforms/FEDeRATED-BDI/docs/testing.md

 In the default scenario you will have 3 running nodes (in the Netherlands, Germany and Great Britain) and 1 Notary (in Luxemburg).

-We propose the following "journey" to test the BDI main functionalities:
+We propose the following "journey" to test the FEDeRATED Node main functionalities:
   - Data Distribution
     1. The node in GB posts an event that is planned to happen in the NL (for instance an arrival event).
-The BDI will understand that such an event is meant for the NL and the distribution algorithm will forward it to the node in the NL.
+The FEDeRATED Node will understand that such an event is meant for the NL and the distribution algorithm will forward it to the node in the NL.
 The node in DE will have no knowledge of that event.
     2. The node in GB now posts another event that will take place in DE.
 As in the previous case, nothing will be shared with the node in NL this time.
   - Data Pull
     1. The node in the NL will perform a SPARQL query on its own database to get info about what to ask for details over;